xoflo/pcos/README.md

 The Ovie app is built using Flutter.

-There are three flavors for the app: - dev - prod
+There are two flavors for the app: - dev - prod

 To build and run the app locally using Android Studio you can use the Configurations dropdown to choose which flavor you wish to build and run.